jflournoy/giftwrapr/README.md

 # ELI5 Docker

-"It lets people run an analysis _you_ ran on their own computer, without making them installing everything you used&mdash;like a virtual desktop that includes the packages you need." &ndash;Carol, paraphrasing me better than I said it originally.
+>It lets people run an analysis _you_ ran on their own computer, without making them install everything you used&mdash;like a virtual desktop that includes the packages you need. &ndash;Carol, paraphrasing me better than I said it originally.

 With the help of an LLM (which I dragged kicking to a reasonably good analogy):